ljbennett62/TenStepstoAutomateContainerSecurity-Pt2/README.md

 Run-time security starts with admission controls as a gatekeeper for the production environment, and progress through run-time scanning and compliance checks to real-time attack prevention.

-7. Use Admission Controls to Prevent Vulnerable or Unauthorized Deployments
+7. **Use Admission Controls to Prevent Vulnerable or Unauthorized Deployments**

 A. Use criteria such as vulnerability scan results, namespaces, registries, and container properties (e.g. running as root) to control deployments.

 B. While creation of these rules can be automated or manual, enforcement and alerting should be automated.

-8. Deploy a Layer7 Container Firewall for Automated Segmentation and Threat Detection
+8. **Deploy a Layer7 Container Firewall for Automated Segmentation and Threat Detection**

 A. Automate blocking, quarantine, packet capture, and alerting for network attacks and segmentation violations.

 B. Use Security Policy as Code to automate rule creation and updates.

-9. Use Endpoint Security Controls FOR Containers And Hosts.
+9. **Use Endpoint Security Controls FOR Containers And Hosts**

 A. Automate blocking and alerting for suspicious process and file activity in containers and hosts.